 Select Static IP Address if all the Internet port's IP information is provided to you by your ISP.
 You will need to enter in the IP address, subnet mask, gateway address, and DNS address(es) provided to you by your ISP.
-Each IP address entered in the fields must be in the appropriate IP form, which are four octets separated by a dot (x.x.x.x.x).
+Each IP address entered in the fields must be in the appropriate IP form, which are four octets separated by a dot (x.x.x.x).
 The Router will not accept the IP address if it is not in this format.

 IP Address: Enter the IP address assigned by your ISP.

-Subnet Mask: Enter the Subnet Mask assigned by your ISP.
+INTERNET CONNECTION TY PE Subnet Mask: Enter the Subnet Mask assigned by your ISP.
+Choose the mode to be used by the router to connect to the Internet.
 Default Gateway: Enter the Gateway assigned by your ISP.

-DNS Servers: The DNS server information will be supplied by your ISP (Internet Service Provider.)

-Ter (internet corvice r reviden.)

-MTU: Maximum Transmission Unit - you may need to change the MTU for optimal performance with your specific ISP.
+My Internet Connection is : Static IP DNS Servers The DNS server information will be supplied by your STATIC IP ADDRESS INTE RNET CONNECTION TYPE : DNS Servers: The DNS server information will be supplied by your ISP (Internet Service Provider.)
+Enter the static address inform ation provided by your Internet Service Provider (ISP).
+MTU: Maximum Transmission Unit - you may need to IP Address : 0.0.0.0 change the MTU for optimal performance with your specific ISP.
 1500 is the default MTU.

-MAC Address: The default MAC Address is set to the Internet port's physical interface MAC address on the Broadband Router.
+The default MAC Address is set to the Internet port's physical interface MAC address on the Broadband Router.
 It is not recommended that you change the default MAC address unless required by your ISP.
-You can use the Clone Your PC's MAC Address button to replace the Internet port's MAC address with the MAC address of your Ethernet card.
+Subnet Mask : 255.255.255.0 Default Gateway : 0.0.0.0 Primary DNS Server : 0.0.0.0 MAC Address: Secondary DNS Server : 0.0.0.0 MTU: 1500 (bytes) MTU default = 1500 MAC Address : 00:00:00:00:00 You can use the Clone Your PC's MAC Address Clone Your PC's MAC Address button to replace the Internet port's MAC address with the MAC address of your Ethernet card.